learnbaydev/bloglearnbay_v2/posts/how-does-intelligence-augmentation-differ-from-artificial-intelligence.md

 id: "how-does-intelligence-augmentation-differ-from-artificial-intelligence"
 tableData:
   [
-     What is artificial intelligence?, What is augmented intelligence?, What is the key difference between intelligence augmentation and artificial intelligence?, Artificial intelligence vs. augmented intelligence- The keynotes, How does augmented intelligence function?, Deployment of Intelligence Augmentation:-, Healthcare sector:-, BFSI sector:-, Manufacturing:-, Oil and gas:-
+    What is artificial intelligence?,
+    What is augmented intelligence?,
+    What is the key difference between intelligence augmentation and artificial intelligence?, Artificial intelligence vs. augmented intelligence- The keynotes, How does augmented intelligence function?,
+    Deployment of Intelligence Augmentation:-,
+    Healthcare sector:-,
+    BFSI sector:-,
+    Manufacturing:-,
+    Oil and gas:-,
   ]
 ---

 <span style=" font-weight:bold; font-size:28px"> Artificial Intelligence vs. Augmented Intelligence: The Goals are Same But Not the Approaches </span>